 This one was a lot of fun!!
 Kids kept talking about how they’ve never done this before, so it really was a great challenge for them.

-I set up the room with my 6 tables as usual and taped up about 3 of the big baseplates per table.
+The inspiration for this one came from my 5th grade art class.
+We had to draw on the bottom of our desk in a similar way to Michelangelo painting the Sistine Chapel.
+So for my event, I set up the room with my 6 tables as usual and taped up about 3 of the big baseplates per table.
 Two big pieces of duct tape did the job, though I went around and checked during the event to make sure no one was falling down.
 I didn’t set up any chairs like I usually do, since I knew that someone would get kicked in the face!
 I knew that kids would get suspicious if there were no chairs up, so to keep it a surprise I kept the room locked right until it was time to go.

 It was really hard to keep their attention since they knew something was up, so we went through rules of Lego Club really quick, and then I let everyone know that today was going to be a free build.
 They could build anything they wanted to, they just had to build it UPSIDE DOWN!